rajeevranjanpandey/Droop-Parameter-Based-Economic-Dispatch-Microgrid-DR/README.md

 ## 🔍 Overview

-This project optimises day-ahead economic dispatch in an **islanded AC microgrid** using:
+This project optimizes day-ahead economic dispatch in an **islanded AC microgrid** using:

 | Module | Purpose |
 |--------|---------|